AnssiRem/dim-rolls/readme.md

 # Readme
 These text files contain miscellaneous weapon rolls to be used in Destiny 2 Item Manager's wish list feature.
-I do not actively update these, so there are quite a few missing virtual boomsticks missing.
+I do not actively update these, so there are quite a few virtual boomsticks missing.
 They are also highly biased for my tastes.

 The files are sorted into files by season as sunsetting was still a thing when I began making these, but as sunsetting has been sunset I'd imagine I will be making one absolute unit of a file at some point.